Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest

 ### PTUs
-A new Azure OpenAI service feature, Provisioned Throughput Units (PTUs), define the model processing capacity reserved for processing prompts and generating completions.
+Beyond the default TPMs described above, a new Azure OpenAI service feature called Provisioned Throughput Units (PTUs), define the model processing capacity, **using reserved resources**, for processing prompts and generating completions.

 PTUs are purchased as a monthly commitment with an auto-renewal option, which reserves AOAI capacity against an Azure subscription, in a specific Azure region.